When Your Spouse or Partner Dies

 State pension for surviving spouses

-If your partner had a state pension or had made National Insurance contributions, you may be able to inherit some of their entitlement to boost your own state pension.
-This is more likely if you or your partner reached State Pension age before April 2016, under the old system.
-Under the new state pension (post-2016), inheritance is more limited.
+If your partner had a State Pension or had made National Insurance contributions, you may be able to inherit some of their entitlement to boost your own.
+If they reached State Pension age before 6 April 2016, you may inherit part of their Additional State Pension (SERPS or State Second Pension).
+If they reached State Pension age on or after that date, what you can inherit is narrower: half of any protected payment they had.
+In both cases your marriage or civil partnership must have begun before 6 April 2016.
 Contact the Pension Service on 0800 731 0469 to find out exactly what you are entitled to.

 Other benefits to check

-Your household income will have changed significantly.
-Check whether you are now entitled to Universal Credit, Pension Credit (if you are over the qualifying age), Housing Benefit, or Council Tax Support.
-Use the benefits calculator at entitledto.co.uk or turn2us.org.uk to see what you qualify for.
-Do not assume you are not entitled: many surviving spouses are surprised by what they can claim.
+Your household income will have changed a great deal, often overnight.
+It is worth checking whether you are now entitled to Universal Credit, Pension Credit (if you are over the qualifying age), Housing Benefit, or Council Tax Support.
+The benefits calculators at entitledto.co.uk and turn2us.org.uk will show what you qualify for.
+Please do not assume it is not for you: many people who have lost a partner are surprised by what they can claim.

 There is a lot to do, and it can feel relentless.
 Please do not try to sort everything at once.
 The financial and legal tasks will wait a little longer than you think.
 If you need to talk to someone, the Cruse Bereavement Support helpline is free: 0808 808 1677.